alchrdev/astereon.nvim/README.md

 ## ⚙️ Key Features

-- Scans every Markdown note under the working directory, respects ignored folders, and caches an index for fast lookups.
+- Scans every Markdown note under the working directory, respects ignored folders, and caches an index (including a persistent H1 titles cache) for fast lookups—even after reboot.
 - Inserts links to notes or media files with configurable labels (automatic, title, filename, etc.).
 - Guided creation of new notes with Lua templates, preferred directories, and automatic opening in the desired window.
 - Selection flows for opening notes, narrowing results to a folder, or linking immediately after creating a note.